 It’s okay to quietly tidy up or let some light in.
 Some photographers believe lifestyle photos need to be 100% untouched reality – meaning no tidying up the scene or moving distractions.
 I’m all for that, however, I don’t believe it’s “wrong” to quietly open curtains to let in more light or to pick up a granola bar wrapper before you start snapping.
 Just do it without changing your reality and resist the urge to “set up” a scene.
 Also, be sure to tip toe quietly as you do it, so as to not let the subjects know you’re about to take a photo.
 The key is to keep them candid and stay as invisible as possible.
 Otherwise you may find the moment you wanted to capture gone and replaced by subjects who are a bit more guarded and not quite themselves.
 As far as the clutter that comes with having kids … things like fuzzy blankets and the kitty pillow on the sofa, a pile of blocks or crayons on the floor, a favorite doll laying by their side – LEAVE THEM!
 Those will be treasured details in years to come and it’s a shame to “clean out” all the reminders of their precious childhoods and the treasures that they love.

 Don’t forget to make certain YOU are in some of those photos!
+See this post on taking photos with YOU in them – it’s chock full of tips to help you make that happen.
 Set up a tripod with your camera with a remote … then get busy with your kiddos or whatever activity you want to record.
 When everyone seems to have forgotten about the camera (and if you’re really good they never saw you even set it up to begin with) – start taking the shots, take lots of them!